-- Named-Entities (NE): Names of people (Rabindranath Thakur, 'Rabindranath Tagore'), names of locations (Bharat-barsa, 'India'), names of organizations (it Pashchim Banga Siksha Samsad, 'West Bengal Board of Education') etc. where inflection is only allowed to be added to the last word. - Idiomatic Compound Nouns: These are nonproductive2 and idiomatic in nature, and inflection can be added only to the last word.
+- Named-Entities (NE): Names of people (Rabindranath Thakur, 'Rabindranath Tagore'), names of locations (Bharat-barsa, 'India'), names of organizations (Pashchim Banga Siksha Samsad, 'West Bengal Board of Education') etc. where inflection is only allowed to be added to the last word. - Idiomatic Compound Nouns: These are non-productive and idiomatic in nature, and inflection can be added only to the last word.
 The formation of this type is due to the hidden conjunction between the components or absence of inflection from the first component (maa-baba, 'mother and father'). - Idioms: They are also compound nouns with idiosyncratic meaning, but the first noun is generally in the possessive form (taser ghar, 'fragile').
 Sometimes, individual components may not carry any significant meaning and may not represent a valid word (gadai laskari chal, 'indolent habit').
 For them, no inflection is allowed even to the last word. - Numbers: They are highly productive, impenetrable and allow slight syntactic variations like inflections.
 Inflection can be added only to the last component (soya sat ghanta, 'seven hours and fifteen minutes'). - Relational Noun Compounds: They are mainly kin terms and consist mostly of two tokens.
-Inflection can be added to the last word pistuto bhai, 'maternal cousin').
+Inflection can be added to the last word (pistuto bhai, 'maternal cousin'). - Conventionalized Phrases: Sometimes, they are called as 'Institutionalized phrases'.
+Although not necessarily idiomatic, a particular word combination coming to be used to refer to a given object.
+They are productive and have unexpectedly low frequency and in doing so, contrastively highlight the statistical idiomaticity of the target expression (bibhha barshiki, 'marriage anniversary').